peteromallet/Headless-Wan2GP/STRUCTURE.md

 ## Wan2GP/

-Vendor directory containing the upstream video-generation engine (`wgp.py`) together with model checkpoints, inference helpers, preprocessing code, and assorted assets.
+**Git Submodule** pointing to the upstream [deepbeepmeep/Wan2GP](https://github.com/deepbeepmeep/Wan2GP) repository.
+This contains the video-generation engine (`wgp.py`) together with model checkpoints, inference helpers, preprocessing code, and assorted assets.

-Only the entry module `wgp.py` is imported directly; everything else stays encapsulated here.
+The submodule is currently pinned to commit `4cc1420` and can be updated periodically using standard git submodule commands.
+Only the entry module `wgp.py` is imported directly; everything else stays encapsulated within the submodule.

 ## Runtime artefacts